StaPH-B/docker-builds/build-files/abricate/1.2.0/README.md

 Additional information:

 This image uses the most up-to-date databases at the time of building.
-This image is rebuilt every month on Dockerhub and Quay.io with the tag `${abricate version}-${data image was deployed}` as well as `latest`.

 ## Example Usage